-Disney Parks to Test Out All-Access Lightning Lane Premier Pass
+Disney Parks Rolling Out All-Access Lightning Lane Premier Pass – Updated!

 Want to use the Lightning Lanes, but don’t want to spend all day on your phone snagging return times?
 Disney has heard you.
-Coming up: a pilot of a new service called Lightning Lane Premier Pass.
+Lightning Lane Premier Pass is their answer to your wishes.

 Lightning Lane Premier Pass will be offered in very limited quantities and will give guests one-time entry to each available Lightning Lane entrance in the theme park they are visiting that day.
 Both Lightning Lane Multi Pass and Lightning Lane Single Pass attractions are included, but you won’t need to select a time in advance.
 When you want to ride, just show up at the attraction!
 Lightning Lane Premier Pass prices will vary based on the date and theme park that you are visiting.